JonasNorlinder/Orchestrator-for-BigData-in-the-JVM/README.md

-# Benchmark scripts for running a single-node cluster for benchmarking
+# Orchestrator for BigData in JVM

 ## What is this?
 Why?

-These scripts are created to run Cassandra 4 benchmark on a single local machine to gauge performance behavior while developing GC related stuff for OpenJDK.
+These scripts are created to run Cassandra 4.1.0 benchmarks on a single local machine to gauge performance behavior while developing GC related stuff for OpenJDK.

 ## Installation

+Download the [latest](https://github.com/JonasNorlinder/Orchestrator-for-BigData-in-JVM/releases/download/latest/Orchestrator-for-BigData-in-JVM.tar.gz) build of this tool.
+You need Python 3 and a modern version of Linux in order to run this tool.
 Scripts are included to download and install Cassandra 4.1.0 into the folder `app`.
 To do this execute `./install_cassandra.sh`.
 If you prefer manually downloading Cassandra make sure that you copy the patch files in `patch_files` into `app`.

 ## Running Cassandra